hallieeilerts/CA-CODE_Automation/README.md

 Demo-ing automation for CA-CODE simple update to 2021.

+## Developer instructions

+-   Clone repository to computer
+-   Copy and paste data inputs for desired update from CA-CODE_Warehouse folder on Dropbox
+-   Copy and paste corresponding data-prep code from `/archive`
+-   Set age group and update years at top of make file
+      - Do not make changes to any other scripts
+-   Run make file
+-   View results in `/gen/results/output`

 ## Process spreadsheet

 [Spreadsheet](https://docs.google.com/spreadsheets/d/1Yi904nUtTaoQu0HJcjPuPzmXdDtzOLPuktkfNjG4a2k/edit#gid=484739312) for progress tracking, variable names, and process descriptions.